 She retired in August 2017 and now brings her expertise on curriculum and pastoral care to the Trust.

-Donald is a director in an advisory firm specialized in capital markets, risk management, digitization and change management working for global banks, regulators, professional services consultancies and multi-national corporations.
-Donald undertakes extensive research on the 4th industrial revolution, analysing trends in skills requirements in 2025 and beyond, and economic/political risks of rising social and income inequality.
+Donald is a Director in an advisory firm specialized in capital markets, risk management, digitization and change management working for global banks, regulators, professional services consultancies and multi-nationals corporations.
+Donald does extensive research on the 4th industrial revolution, analysing trends in skills requirements in 2025 and beyond, and economic/political risks of rising social and income inequality.
 He is judge, adviser, investor in the fintech ecosystem.

 Donald was a two-term trustee for the International School (700 students; 65 nations; aged 5 to 18 with numerous urban owned and rented real estate assets).